Is An Annuity Right For You?

 Do you want the flexibility of investing outside of a retirement account?

-If you regularly max out your retirement account contributions and have extra money that you would like to invest in a low-risk manner, an annuity can be used to safely grow a sum of money for a temporary period of time.
-Navy Mutual’s Flexible Premium Retirement Annuity does not have surrender fees, so you can use it for any time horizon desired – and likely receive a higher interest rate than being offered by traditional banks.
+If you regularly max out your retirement account contributions and have extra money that you would like to invest in a low-risk manner, an annuity can be used to safely grow a sum of money for any time horizon.
+Some annuities do not have surrender fees, giving you flexibility, though this varies by provider, so always review the terms carefully before committing.

-Note: It is possible to outlive your retirement funds if you do not budget properly in retirement or your expenses are more than anticipated.
+Note: You may outlive your retirement funds if you do not budget properly or if your expenses exceed your expectations.
 Purchasing an annuity with a life income payout option guarantees that you will always have some money coming in.
 Consider it a financial safety net.

 Do you need to begin required minimum distributions (RMDs) on a retirement account, but would like that money to continue to grow?

 While you could choose to put money from your RMDs into a savings account, you are likely to get higher interest rates with an annuity instead.
-Navy Mutual’s Flexible Premium Retirement Annuity allows you to deposit anywhere from $100 to $1,000,000 in a low-risk vehicle that will avoid market volatility.
+Many annuities accept deposits as low as $100, making them accessible to a wide range of financial situations and a practical option for reinvesting RMD funds in a low-risk vehicle.